odanoburu/GraphProver/README.md

 `love .`

-2. Run the input terminal

-`lua inputServer.lua`

-3. Follow commands in the graphical interface
+2. Follow commands in the graphical interface

 Input formula example
 =====================